 If you have read my ‘about’ page, you will be familiar with the excerpt “The Importance of Elsewhere” by Paul Theroux.
 That about describes how I felt growing up in the small port town of Mangalore.
 It felt…small and restrictive.
 I rued the lack of opportunity.
 My ruling obsession was to get out, to experience a ‘better’ more sophisticated world ‘out there’.
 I assumed home would always be waiting if I ever decided to return.

 But we know that all good things must come to an end.
 And thus it was that our idyll started unraveling.
 My grandfather passed away and took our laughter with him.
-My dad, overwhelmed by his legacy, followed him within eight months.
+My dad, overwhelmed by his legacy followed him within eight months.
 I found my escape through marriage.
 The older brother messed up, and then abandoned ship.
 And my grandmother succumbed soon after, to the stress of it all.
-Mom was cruelly yanked out of her haven in the kitchen, to hold it together…..run the ailing factory and care for my kid sister and young brother.
-Within a few years, he was gone too, the victim of a tragic car crash!
+Mom was cruelly yanked out of her haven in the kitchen to hold it all together…..run the ailing factory and care for my kid sister and young brother.
+Within a few years, he was gone too, the victim of a tragic car crash.

 On a recent visit we were heartbroken to see the factory pulled down, the rear of the house demolished, and the space in front turned into a boatyard.
 Gone were the stone benches by the river where we had spent so many happy evenings.
 Even R, who had never lived here, was teary-eyed.
-We all regret not having been able to afford, or had the desire to hold onto a small piece of this land.
-I don’t have many pictures of the house during happier times, but the memories are etched in our hearts forever and every time I hear the strains of this melancholy ghazal, my eyes well up with yearning, for the very things I was in such a hurry to leave behind.
+We all regret not having been able to afford or had the desire to hold onto a small piece of this land.
+I don’t have many pictures of the house during happier times, but the memories are etched in our hearts forever.
+And every time I hear the strains of this melancholy ghazal, my eyes well up with yearning for the very things that I was in such a hurry to leave behind.

 “Take away this wealth, this fame as well